vaishavs/Functional-Programming-CPP/01_intro/01_intro.md

        | stdx::let_value(async_write_int); // Writing the result
 }
 ```
 The above example uses multithreading for asynchronosity.
 The std::execution::schedule starts asynchronous work, std::execution::then maps values, and std::execution::let_value chains new senders.
-Together they form a pipeline for asynchronous programming in C++26, resulting in composability similar to Haskell’s do notation or Scala’s flatMap.
+Together, they form a pipeline for asynchronous programming in C++26, resulting in composability similar to Haskell’s do notation or Scala’s flatMap.

 Source: https://www.youtube.com/watch?v=lvlXgSK03D4

-Note: The examples should be using the latest GCC compiler with latest std specified.
+Note: The examples should be compiled using the latest GCC compiler with latest std specified.